dnewcome/jsonprop/README.md

 # About

-Control json serialization using decorators.
+Control JSON serialization of python objects using decorators.

 # Usage

+    from jsonprop import JsonObject, json_property

 Inherit from JsonObject